LA BALEINE A CABOSSE - GLOBAL DESIGN

 Our concept: the French art de vivre.
 French people share a way of life inherited from their culture.
-They appreciate wandering, watching historical monuments, sitting around a coffee, going shopping…
+They appreciate wandering, looking at historical monuments, having coffee, going shopping…

-Going to Paris Croissant means stepping into French culture.
-It is about taking the time to taste a good pastry, in a decor, which is built to immerse you in the heart of the French capital.
+Going to Paris Croissant means stepping into the French culture.
+It is about taking the time to taste a good pastry in a decor that is built to immerse you in the heart of the French capital.
 It implies engaging oneself in tourism and discovering the city through the packaging specifically conceived to match with the brand’s universe.

-We declined this new packaging and merchandising concept for the Christmas and Valentine’s Day festivities, selecting the most appropriated monuments for each theme.
+We declined this new packaging and merchandising concept for the Christmas and Valentine’s Day festivities, selecting the most accurate monuments for each theme.

 LA MAISON DU CHOCOLAT

 As true partners of Maison du Chocolat, we regularly develop global concepts (from packaging to merchandising) so as to energise a network of over 40 stores located in France and abroad.

 For Christmas 2013, we designed a theme that inspired the Master Chocolate-maker's seasonal creation and that ran throughout the packaging and merchandising.

 It followed Rudolph and his fellow Reindeer as they leapt into the magic of Christmas.

 Creation of a graphic identity for this range of delicacies building the concept around the 'M' of 'Maison'.